fleetdm/fleet/docs/Using-Fleet/fleetd.md

 #### macOS signing & notarization

-Orbit's packager can automate the codesigning and notarization steps to allow the resulting package to generate packages that appear "trusted" when installed on macOS hosts.
+Fleetd's packager can automate the codesigning and notarization steps to allow the resulting package to generate packages that appear "trusted" when installed on macOS hosts.
 Signing and notarization are supported only on macOS hosts.

 For signing, a "Developer ID Installer" certificate must be available on the build machine ([generation instructions](https://help.apple.com/xcode/mac/current/#/dev154b28f09)).
 Use `security find-identity -v` to verify the existence of this certificate and make note of the identifier provided in the left column.